JordanNottebart/OrderSystem/README.md

 ###Purpose
 The purpose of this project is to develop an order management system for a company that can effectively track and manage product inventory.
-The system should prioritize user- friendliness and seamless integration with the company's existing processes.
+The system should prioritize being easy to use and seamless integration with the company's existing processes.

 ###Key features
 1. Order Management: